 A:If your Pitta is out of balance or your Prakruti is Pitta, you want to cool down the body internally, avoid stressful situations and “take it easy."
 A dip in the ocean, some cooling Pranayama (sitali breath) and some meditation can really help to balance Pitta.

 If your Kapha is out of balance or you have a Kapha constitution some self care recommendations would be to activate and stimulate the body/mind.
-The C & The Moon scrub is actually a great product for this as well as dry brushing and steaming to ‘break up the congestion’ in your body.
-Kapha’s can also benefit from vigorous exercise , like hiking or hot yoga.
+The C & The Moon scrub is actually a great product for this, as well as dry brushing with the HigherDOSE Copper Body Brush (get 15% off with code CARSON15), and steaming to ‘break up the congestion’ in your body.
+Kapha’s can also benefit from vigorous exercise, like hiking or hot yoga.